js147896325/Slide_Puzzle/README.md

 # Slide_Puzzle
+!
+Install pygame module before execute the program !
+#Install Pygame
-Use python command : "pip install pygame" to execute the program
+in the command prompt enter the command "pip install pygame" to install the package
+#Execution
+Just enter "python SlidePuzzle.py" in command prompt to execute the program